material-motion/material-motion/specifications/transactions.md

 Operations must enumerate in the exact same order in which they were recorded.

-`v1` **Copying Plans**: When an Plan is added to a transaction it must be copied.
+`v1` **Copying Plans**: When a Plan is added to a transaction it must be copied.
 This ensures that subsequent modifications to the Plan object do not "sneak" in to the transaction.
 For example:

     plan.fromValue = 0
     transaction.add(plan, target)